Author Guidelines

 -

-ORCID iD of the corresponding author (mandatory); ORCID iDs of all co-authors are strongly encouraged;
+ORCID iD of the corresponding author (mandatory); ORCID iDs of all co-authors are strongly encouraged and should include full information regarding biographic notes and academic commitments.

 -